AndrewSB/Expirable/README.md

 It's a one-file dependency that exposes an `Expirable` protocol.
 Once implemented by a object that models some data that becomes stale at some point in the future, you get a number of convienient ways to deal with and react to said data expiring

+### Installation

+The package is available through
+- Swift package manager
+- Carthage
+- Manual copying of the one file

 ### Sample usage

 ```swift